yubinhong/Compound-Watcher/README.md

 * Borrowed assets
 * Estimated profit if liquidated

-In the case an address can be liquidited, the bot sends a notification through pushbullet.

-*A pushbullet free api is needed to run the bot*

 ## Install the bot
 To install the bot, you need to have: